WatermelonSalt/MailSend/README.md

 ## Dependencies

-MailSend has only one dependency which is **colorama** which can be installed using pip by executing the following command in the terminal
+MailSend has only one dependency which is **rich** which can be installed using pip by executing the following command in the terminal
-`pip install colorama`
+`pip install rich`
 The above mentioned module is only used for enabling colored output in the terminal and is not optional

 ## Requirements